 In all cases the water used for the mix shall be clean and chloride-free.

-In order to avoid crazing, the surface of the mortar should be smoothed using a small hawk.
+To avoid crazing, the surface of the mortar should be smoothed using a small spatula.

 It is recommended to carry out this joint grouting before the hydrostatic tests.